ggjulio/libasm/README.md

 |    adc a, b    |             -            |     a = a + b + CF   |
 |    sbb a, b    |             -            |     a = a - b - CF   |

+%rdx hold the remainder of division.
+Also, if %rdx is not zero, %rax and %rdx will act as a 128bits registers.
+To avoid unexpected results.
+Set %rdx to 0.

 ### Stack operations